-- 1. Make sure the cable from the ADSL line is connected to the port on the Router labeled "DSL Line" and the ADSL LED is on. - 2.
-Make sure you have the correct VPI/VCI, user name, and password from your ISP provider.
+- Make sure the cable from the ADSL line is connected to the port on the Router labeled "DSL Line" and the ADSL LED is on. - Make sure you have the correct VPI/VCI, user name, and password from your ISP provider.

 My connection type is static IP address.
-I cannot connect to the Internet.
+I can't connect to the Internet.